On this page |

 Houdini lets you view all registered viewer states with the Viewer State Browser window.
 The browser can be opened via the Python Panel menu.

 Houdini provides some support for debugging python viewer states.
-The most useful is the viewer state browser which offers integrated tools for displaying debugging information.
+The most useful is the Viewer State Browser which offers integrated tools for displaying debugging information in the browser console window.
 You can still use a more basic solution like the python print function, but the browser offers more functionality with regards to debugging.

-method is available with your python state class and is similar to the python print function.
+is a method on your python state class and is similar to the python print function.
 Instead of printing to the standard output,

-it prints messages to the viewer state browser console.
+it prints messages to the Viewer State Browser console.
+The methods has a severity argument

 -